-The Atlanta region does not meet the federal standards for ozone and fine particulate matter.
-Natural weather conditions, geography, mobile sources, power plants and industries all contribute to air quality.
+The Atlanta region has a history of not meeting the federal standards for ozone and fine particulate matter.
+Natural weather conditions, mobile sources, power plants and industries all contribute to air quality.

-The Atlanta region is in nonattainment for ground level ozone and fine particulate matter, two of the six pollutants regulated under the Clean Air Act.
+The Atlanta region is in nonattainment for ground level ozone and in maintenance for fine particulate matter, two of the six pollutants regulated under the Clean Air Act.
+Nonattainment areas are actively not meeting current air quality standards.
+Maintenance areas are places that have recently met standards, but still have environmental controls in place to ensure continued attainment.

 The quality of our air impacts the health, environment and economy of our region.